arnoldkoss/NILSBY-CHESS-CLUB/README.md

 ## Credits

 ### Code used
-I used the Love Running code for the navbar and header, but not to full extent, I have taylored it to fit on my view of how the chess club site should look like.
+I used the Love Running code for the navbar and header, but not to full extent, I have tailored it to fit on my view of how the chess club site should look like.

 ### Content